 The Enneagram has changed how I act as a mom, wife, friend, blogger, woman, Daughter of Christ, sister.

 It has helped me to step into those strengths I have rather than get in a cycle of trying to maintain my weaknesses and strengths at a midline.
-As a Type 9 (Peacemaker) I have a the constant temptation to ‘belittle myself’.
+As a Type 9 (Peacemaker) I have a constant temptation to ‘belittle myself’.
 I can reflect on how this has impacted my life.
 I can also be aware of those innocuous ways it regularly happens with how I perceive and utilize my gifts and passions.
-It reaches into how I do online work (the fact I am still online!), be in community, be a friend and how I approach my hobbies and free time.
+It reaches into how I do online work, be in community, be a friend and how I approach my hobbies and free time.

 The Enneagram has also allowed me to view my loved ones in a whole new light.
 When they find their type my eyes are open too.
 I can better see how to love them, affirm them, and communicate with them.

 Finally, the fruit of the spirit for the Type 9 is ‘action’, this has become a theme word I need in my life because it is what my life needs the most.
-The Enneagram knew that.
+The Enneagram gave me language for this.

 How to find your type.